supercoolx/ethereum-arbitrage-contract/README.md

 ## COMING SOON (THINGS REQUIRED)
 * AAVE, EQUALIZER, DODO Flashloan contracts activated for Mainnet
 * bot.js needs to be modified to lookup mainnet opportunities

+# Adding a new DEX

+1. Don't need add the new DEX's into the /config/dex.json file anymore.
+Just need UniswapV3 and WETH token.